Prices updated Fri, August 21st, 2026.

 - Retailer and manufacturer profit margin

 Gibson Les Paul price points will make a lot more sense when you know which factors to pay attention to.
 Every price, price difference, and price movement happens for a reason.
+The best way to find pricing for these guitars is to just browse and pay close attention to the aforementioned factors.

 What are the best Gibson Les Pauls?